bigwiv/Biopython-cn/chr8.rst

                    0               ?
 [0:18]     [54233104:54233122]
                    1               ?
 [18:61]     [54264420:54264463]

-What¡¯s happening here?
-We still some essential details covered: the IDs and descriptions, the coordinates, and the quick statistics are similar to what you¡¯ve seen before.
+Whatâ€™s happening here?
+We still some essential details covered: the IDs and descriptions, the coordinates, and the quick statistics are similar to what youâ€™ve seen before.
 But the fragments detail is all different.
-Instead of showing ¡®Fragments: 1¡¯, we now have a table with two data rows.
+Instead of showing â€˜Fragments: 1â€™, we now have a table with two data rows.

 This is how ``Bio.SearchIO`` deals with HSPs having multiple fragments.